angelosicssu/course-node/README.md

 - And to use variables from module.exports, you need to use require('./directory)

 ### built-in modules
-- os
+- os: information about operating system
-- path
+- path: manipulates file and directory paths
-- fs
+- fs: works with file system (read, write, edit,....)
 - http

 ### sync x async